Databricks

 Authentication methods

-You can configure your Databricks connection with one of three authentication methods:
+You can configure your Databricks connection using the following authentication methods.

 Databricks permissions